Slow links, fast links, and the cost of gossip: Introduction

 Classic examples include distributed database replication, sensor network data aggregation, and P2P publish-subscribe systems.
 This fundamental problem has been widely studied under various names, e.g., information dissemination (e.g., \cite{Censor-Hillel:2012:GCP:2213977.2214064}), rumor spreading (e.g., \cite{Chierichetti:2010:RSG:1873601.1873736}), global broadcast (e.g., \cite{Haeupler:2013:SFD:2627817.2627868}), one-to-all multicast, and information spreading (e.g., \cite{weak_conductance}).
 As a building block, we look at \emph{local broadcast}, i.e., the problem of every node distributing a message to all of its neighbors.

 \para{Conductance in weighted graphs} Our goal in this paper is to determine how long it takes to disseminate information in a graph with latencies.
 Clearly the running time will depend on the (weighted) diameter $D$ of the graph.
 Typically, such algorithms also depend on how well connected the graph is, and this is normally captured by the conductance $\phi$.
-Unfortunately, conductance is no longer a good indicator of connectivity in a graph with latencies, as slow edges (with large weights) are much worse than fast edges.\footnote{Notice you might model an edge with weight $w$ as a path of $w$ edges with weight $1$.
-If you calculate the conductance of the resulting graph, you do not get a good characterization of the connectivity of the original graph for a few different reasons.
-For e.g., consider the ability of the imaginary nodes on the edge to pull data from the endpoints.}
+Unfortunately, conductance is no longer a good indicator of connectivity in a graph with latencies, as slow edges (with large weights) are much worse than fast edges.

 We begin by generalizing the idea of conductance to weighted graphs.
-We give two (nearly) equivalent definitions of conductance in weighted graphs, which we refer to as the critical conductance $\phi_*$ (Definition \ref{def:weightedcond}) and the average conductance $\phi_{avg}$ (Definition \ref{def:avgweightedcond}).
+We give two (nearly) equivalent definitions of conductance in weighted graphs, which we refer to as the critical weighted conductance $\phi_*$ (Definition \ref{def:weightedcond}) and the average weighted conductance $\phi_{avg}$ (Definition \ref{def:avgweightedcond}).
 While they give (approximately) the same value for every graph, there are times when one definition is more convenient than the other.
 In fact, we show that the values of $\phi_*$ and $\phi_{avg}$ are closely related; as in $\frac{\phi_*}{2\ell_*} < \phi_{avg} < \frac{\phi_*}{\ell_*}\lceil\log (\ell_{max})\rceil $ (c.f.
 Theorem \ref{thm:conductance}).
 We compare these definitions further in Section \ref{subsec:comparision}.
 We use $\phi_*$ in determining the lower and upper bounds for information dissemination as it makes our analysis simpler and then use the above relation to determine the bounds for $\phi_{avg}$.

+A core goal of this paper is to argue that the notion of $\phi_*$ (and $\phi_{avg}$) defined herein well captures the connectivity of weighted graphs, and may be useful for understanding the performance of other algorithms.